Irahan2/TensoCast/README.md

 - `--use-decomposition` (flag): Apply CP decomposition to normalized data
 - `--rank` (int): CP rank if `--use-decomposition` is set

-Notes:
-- LSTM and XGB use sensible defaults inside `src/main.py`; override via quick mode or edit there if needed.
-- On Windows/PowerShell, the above commands are copy-paste ready.

 ## Outputs